Fraktality/spr/README.md

 # ☄️ spr

-Springs are a powerful mathematical model for describing physically based motion.
+Springs are a simple and powerful model for describing physically-based motion.

-**spr** is an accessible library for creating beautiful UI animations from springs.
+**spr** is a small spring-based UI animation library.

-## Motivation

-Existing solutions for property animation have some combination of the following problems:
-- **Discontinuous:** Most UI animations on Roblox are done with a static time duration and fixed easing curve (e.g. TweenService).
-  - Static easing curves are hard to blend without adding special cases to your top-level animation code.
-  - Interrupting one static animation with another looks jarring and discontinuous (velocity is not preserved).
-- **Hard to tune:** Most spring-based animators use discrete Euler or Runge-Kutta approximations where the user passes stiffness, damping, and mass parameters based on Hooke's law.
-  - These values are notoriously difficult to tune intuitively without trial and error.
-You don't know what your animation will look like until you run it.
-- **Not robust enough:** The discrete nature of those approximations makes them susceptible to "exploding" at unpredictable values (nonconvergence).
-  - Predicting which values explode is difficult without performing the animation, which poses problems for static analysis tools.
-- **Boilerplate:** Existing spring-based animators require extensive boilerplate to support animating Roblox types.

 ## Features

-**spr** addresses the above problems with:

-- **A small API surface**
+#### A small API
 - You should be able to animate anything by giving spr a target value and a set of animation parameters.
 - You should not have to memorize new datatypes or more than a few API calls.

-- **Easy-to-tune motion parameters**
+#### Easy-to-tune motion
 - You should be able to know how an animation will look without running the game.
 - Motion is defind by frequency and damping ratio, which are easy to understand and visualize.

-- **A numberically robust, analytical spring model**
+#### A robust, analytical spring model
 - You should never be able to accidentally pass the spring solver values that will cause numerical instability or explosion.
 - If spr is given a nonconverging set of motion parameters, it will throw a clear error describing what is wrong and how to fix it.

-- **Tight integration with Roblox datatypes**
+#### Tight integration with Roblox datatypes
 - spr animates directly over Roblox properties without additional layers of indirection.
 - spr performs runtime type checking, providing stronger typing than Roblox instance property setters.
 - spr knows how to animate in the ideal space for each datatype.
     - For example, spr will automatically animate [Color3](https://developer.roblox.com/en-us/api-reference/datatype/Color3) values in perceptually-uniform [CIELUV space.](https://en.wikipedia.org/wiki/CIELUV)

 ## Spring fundamentals